joeybrown-ctrl/Gatsby-Project/README.md

   ## Description

 My refactored portfolio website.
 Built using React, Gatsby and GraphQL.
 Utilizes GraphQL, Gatsby's internal APIs and various plug-ins to store and retrieve blog posts.
-The site has four pages: About, Blog, Portfolio and Contact.
+The site has five pages: Home, About, Blog, Portfolio and Contact.
 This project is ongoing and in-progress.

   <hr>